rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 println!("s1 = {}, s2 = {}", s1, s2);
 ```

-This works just fine and is how you can explicitly produce the behavior shown
+This works just fine and explicitly produces the behavior shown in Figure 4-3,
-in Figure 4-3, where the heap data *does* get copied.
+where the heap data *does* get copied.

 When you see a call to `clone`, you know that some arbitrary code is being
 executed and that code may be expensive.
 It’s a visual indicator that something